bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse/multi_base_stations.md

 and it can not be used for larger systems.
 Instead you should run the `examples/lighthouse/multi_bs_geometry_estimation.py` script in the [`crazyflie-lib-python` repository](https://github.com/bitcraze/crazyflie-lib-python).
 The script will display instructions and the end result will be an estimated system geometry that is written to the Crazyflie.
-6. The system is not ready to use!
+6. The system is now ready to use!
 You can connect to the Crazyflie and open the Lighthouse tab to see a 3D rendering of base stations and the Crazyflie position.
 Note: The client only shows the full status of the 2 first base stations.
+7. Give us feedback!
+We still need more testing, especially for the initial position estimation.
+So please let us know if you've tested it and how it worked.

 Enjoy!